AliceAML/POSTagging/README.md

 The projet is a POS tagger based on a perceptron implemented from scratch using Python dictionaries rather than np arrays (we have since moved on to using np arrays and sklearn).
 It runs on CoNLL-style files.

+We obtained 95% accuracy on in-domain corpora and detailed our analysis of the model (confusion matrix, out-domain corpora, etc.) in a report.